 Personal listening devices shall be used only for choir practice music & music approved for use in the dormitory libraries.
+Ear bud use should be minimal.
 Cell phones shall be used respectfully and at appropriate times.
-Internet is not to be accessed on campus with the exception of email services and as specified below.
+Internet is not to be accessed on campus except as specified below.
 Laptops are permitted.